 The communications and marketing activities of EGI are supported by the distributed competency centre that has been established across the NGIs, as described in D2.14 [1].
 The network of contacts at NGIs that are responsible for non-operations tasks draw on expertise within the NGIs in the areas of communications and marketing, strategic planning and policy support, community outreach and technical outreach to new communities.
 This expertise will be brought to bear on solving issues blocking access to EGI resources for new users, through the mechanism of setting up ad hoc Virtual Teams established over a short period of a few months to solve individual problems.

 For communications, these activities will include using the Virtual Team mechanism to develop the EGI main website further with additional community-generated content such as news items, case studies, social media, images and information about the NGIs.
-The marketing team will also contribute to a Virtual Team being set up by the policy team to establish an online compendium of information about the NGI, which will include capturing the scientific papers published by researchers using the infrastructure.
+The marketing team will also contribute to a Virtual Team set up by the policy team to establish an online compendium of information about the NGI, which will include capturing the scientific papers published by researchers using the infrastructure.
 Publications are already gathered through the project quarterly reports, and the Virtual Team will investigate methods to gather these from NGIs more frequently and systematically, and provide a consistent way to store and reference them online.
 These papers will form the basis of further case studies that can be used by all partners in the project, for example to produce materials such as leaflets and posters targeted at individual research communities in a variety of languages.

 Virtual Teams will also be used to organise workshops to coordinate communications activities targeted at particular communities.
 One example team will be set up in collaboration with the ENVRI (Common Operations of Environmental Research Infrastructures) project, the environmental sciences ESFRI cluster project.
 The Virtual Team will create a network of dissemination officers at the environmental Research Infrastructures, such as EISCAT_3D, EMSO, EPOS and LifeWatch and bring them together at the workshop to establish community priorities and publicise new applications and tools available in EGI for the community.
 This workshop will then form the basis of ongoing collaborations between EGI and the environmental sciences community.
 This workshop model can also be explored for the other ESFRI cluster projects in the areas of physical sciences, humanities and biological sciences ie CRISP, DASISH and BioMedBridges.